Reynisfjara is a world-famous black-sand beach found on the South Coast of Iceland, just beside the small fishing village of Vík í Mýrdal.

 Another legend tells of a husband whose wife was kidnapped and killed by two trolls.
 The man followed the trolls down to Reynisfjara where he froze them, ensuring that they would never kill again.

-So mesmerizing are Reynisdrangar that they were featured in Season 7 of the HBO Series Game of Thrones; you can spot them in a few scenes shot ‘North of the Wall’.
+So mesmerizing are these features that they featured in Season 7 of the HBO Series Game of Thrones; you can spot them in a few scenes shot ‘North of the Wall’.

 Reynisfjara beach is located conveniently in the middle of the South Coast, adjacent to the village of Vík.
 This means that those taking the Ring Road around the country, or else those heading to the Jökulsárlón glacier lagoon, will pass it, and are encouraged to make a stop.